SargeyWargey/Homoothya/Story/Drafts/Chapter_15.md

 "They're old enough to run."

 Silence then.
 Long and heavy.
-Nashta's breathing changed, and I knew she was awake too, listening.
+Nashta's breathing changed, and I knew she was awake, listening too.
 Her hand found mine under the blanket and squeezed.

 My father spoke next, quieter.
 "We don't know they're looking for us.
 Could be miners.
 Could be surveyors for the railroad they talk about."